Information for PGR students on conducting research at Sheffield.

 Postgraduate research students must have access to the facilities necessary for them to achieve success in their studies.
 This does not necessarily mean that they will all have their own designated desk space within their academic department and it should be noted that the specific requirements of students do vary significantly between subject disciplines and even at different stages of their research project.

-Departments commonly provide some or all of the following facilities for their PGR students:
+Departments may provide some or all of the following facilities for their PGR students:

 - Access to desk space and computer facilities (designated facilities are often provided where required by the student)